A Farewell to Arms (1932 film): Reception

 In a contemporary review for The New York Times, critic Mordaunt Hall wrote:Bravely as it is produced for the most part, there is too much sentiment and not enough strength in the pictorial conception of Ernest Hemingway's novel ...
 Notwithstanding the undeniable artistry of the photography, the fine recording of voices and Frank Borzage's occasional excellent directorial ideas, one misses the author's vivid descriptions and the telling dialogue ...
 It is Mr. Borzage rather than Mr. Hemingway who prevails in this film and the incidents frequently are unfurled in a jerky fashion.
 To be true it was an extremely difficult task to tackle, a rather hopeless one in fact, considering that the story is told in the first person.
 Possibly if any one has not read Mr. Hemingway's book, the picture will appeal as a rather interesting if tragic romance.
 In some of the scenes, however, the producers appear to take it for granted that the spectators have read the book.Mae Tinée of the Chicago Tribune wrote: "'A Farewell to Arms' is rich with all the attributes that make for a completely satisfying screen play.
 Humor, pathos, suspense, romance, tragedy—all are there.
 And it has the human touch that endears."

 Irene Thirer wrote in the New York Daily News: "The picture is heart-rending and throat-hurting.
 It moves you so deeply that it is often difficult to see the screen, for the haze which mists your tear-filled eyes.
 Frank Borzage's direction is nothing less than superb. ...
 He tugs at your heartstrings until you positively can't stand it any more.
 And yet he gives a human treatment, indeed, with abundant charm and none of the saccharine."

+Abel Green of Variety called it "a woman's picture essentially", "a corking flicker" and "punchy, actionful, colorful, romantic, sexy and engagingly realistic."